 How Does Scoring Work In Badminton?

-Badminton is a racquet sport that is similar to tennis, where the two teams volley a feathered cone shaped object, known as the "birdie," back and forth.
+Badminton is a racquet sport that is similar to tennis, where the two teams volley a feathered cone-shaped object, known as the “birdie,” back and forth.
 The game is usually played in either a singles or doubles style.
 The object of the game is to force your opponent to commit an error in the process of returning the birdie over the net.

 A set begins with a serve from one of the teams.
 In serving, one player starts on the right side of their court, known as the right service court, and attempts to hit the birdie diagonally over the net into the opposing team’s right service court.
 During a serve, the player must hit the birdie below their waist.
 The winning team of each rally is awarded the next serve.

-If playing singles, the player on one team continues to serve and alternate between left and right service courts, until they lose a rally (the player commits an error).
-When playing doubles, the same process applies but each time the team regains possession of the birdie, or begins to serve again, the server alternates.
+If playing singles, the player on one team continues to serve and alternate between left and right service courts until they lose a rally (the player commits an error).
+When playing doubles, the same process applies, but each time the team regains possession of the birdie or begins to serve again, the server alternates.

-Other Types of Hits
+Types of Hits

-Aside from the serve, there are a few other hits in badminton including the clear, drop shot, and smash.
+Aside from the serve, there are a few other hits in badminton, including the clear, drop shot, and smash.
 A clear is when a player hits the birdie high in the air and towards the back of the opposing side of the court.
 A drop shot is when the birdie is hit to land just over the net on the opposite side.
 A smash is when a player swings overhand at the birdie and hits it with great force.

 Scoring a Point

-Sets 1 and 2
+Sets 1 And 2

 The first two sets are played to a score of 21 points.
-In order to win the set, a team must have a two point advantage over the other team.
+In order to win the set, a team must have a two-point advantage over the other team.
 So, if a team reaches 21 points but the other team has 20, the set is not over.
 The teams will keep playing until a team is up by two points or a team reaches 30 points.
 A match is won by whichever team wins two sets.
-Therefore, if a team wins set one and two, they win the entire match.
+Therefore, if a team wins sets one and two, they win the entire match.

 If one team wins the first set and the other team wins the second, a third set is needed to determine the winner of the match.
-Like the first two sets, a team must score 21 points with a two point advantage to win the set.
+Like the first two sets, a team must score 21 points with a two-point advantage to win the set.
 The team that wins the third set is the winner of the match.

 How does the scoring system work in badminton?